Signed in as:

 ---

-Brad Bryan is a former physical therapist who has played guitar since junior high school.
-He enjoys singing and playing alongside other enthusiasts.
+Brad Bryan is a former physical therapist who has been playing guitar since junior high school.
+He enjoys singing and making music with fellow enthusiasts, finding joy in the shared experience of creating and performing together.

 ---